Aging of the United States: Causes

-The decline of teenage pregnancy rates (per 1,000 females) since the 1990s has been a major contributor to the fall of the overall fertility rate of the United States.
+Teen birth rates have declined over the past few decades.
+The decline has contributed to the fall of the overall fertility rate of the United States.

 In the United States today, while the number of single parents has grown, most people still have children within wedlock.
 But even married couples are less likely to have children, at least not right away, as the childfree lifestyle continues to gain traction.
 The number of unplanned pregnancies has decreased.
 Such pregnancies are more common among younger and poorer women, but these have become rarer since the 1980s.
 Even so, the rate still stood at 45% in 2018.
 Adolescent pregnancies, most of which are unintentional, also fell.
 Compared to a peak of 96.3 births per 1000 females aged 15 to 19 in 1957, when people married and had children early, the adolescent birth rate plummeted to 17.3 in 2018.
 (Black and Hispanic teenagers had the largest decline, though they were still above whites and Asians.)
 In 2024, it fell to 12.7, the lowest on record.
 There were no corresponding increases among women in their 30s or 40s, leading to a decline in the overall birthrate of the United States.
 The number of babies born to American teenagers fell from one in eight in 1990 down to one in 25 by 2022.
 Historically, the U.S. has had a high birth rate relative to other developed countries because of its anomalously high number of unintended pregnancies, including among teenagers.
 Twenty-first-century American youths are more likely to abstain from sexual intercourse and to have access to effective and long-acting methods of contraception, such as an intrauterine device (IUD), and to be more cautious about sexual intercourse than their predecessors.

 Another major cause of population aging in the United States is the fact that the Baby Boomers, a large cohort, are getting older, adding a large group of older Americans to the population and causing the median age to move up.
 Although many Baby Boomers began reaching retirement age in the early 2010s, many of this cohort's youngest members are still several years away from retirement and remain successfully employed or are eligible for and seeking new jobs.